Custom Script

 Prerequisite: HHP 221

-HHP 347 - Psychology of Physical Activity and Exercise
+HHP 330 – Psychology of Sport & Exercise

 Semester: Fall and Spring